JuliaAudio/PortAudio.jl/README.md

 ## Opening a stream

 The easiest way to open a source or sink is with the default `PortAudioStream()` constructor, which will open a 2-in, 2-out stream to your system's default device(s).
 The constructor can also take the input and output channel counts as positional arguments, or a variety of other keyword arguments.
-If you don't specify latency and sample rate, PortAudio will use device defaults.
+If named keyword arguments `latency` or `samplerate` are unspecified, then PortAudio will use device defaults.

 ```julia
 PortAudioStream(inchans=2, outchans=2; eltype=Float32, latency = nothing, samplerate = nothing)